Choosing a deployment strategy

 Using "Deploy with options"

-You can trigger a deployment that uses any of the three strategies by clicking the Deploy button on your Application Overview page and choosing Deploy with Options.
+You can trigger a deployment that uses any of the three strategies by clicking the Deploy button on your application page and choosing Deploy with Options.
 This will allow you to choose between the three strategies.

 This will only apply to the current deployment - it does not change the default deployment strategy for your app.